andybalaam/rabbit-escape/INSTALL.md

 (optional) one for Android (see below).
 Avoid loading the directory rabbit-escape-ui-android into the non-Android project.

-You will need to run `make` before you start.
+You will need to run `make dist-swing` before you start.

 Eclipse
 -------